waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Failed Attempts Log (DO NOT REPEAT)
 - **Talking to Kurt (before Mart clue):** Failed 5+ times.
 His dialogue was in a loop.
-- **Talking to Grunt at Well:** Failed 4+ times.
+- **Talking to Grunt at Well (before Kurt event):** Failed 4+ times.
 He will not move via conversation alone.
+- **Talking to Grunt at Well (after Kurt left his house):** Failed.
+Dialogue changed, but he still blocks the path.
 - **Talking to Grunt at Gym:** Failed.
 Unrelated dialogue.
 - **Talking to Youngster in Kurt's House:** Failed.
 Unrelated dialogue.
 ### New Clue (Azalea Town)